How Long to Keep I-9 Forms

 • Forms are legible

-• Records can be produced within required timeframes
+• Records can be produced within three business days of an inspection request

 • Audit trails are maintained for electronic systems